JonChesterfield/EvilUnit/README.md

 * No dynamic memory allocation
 * Works without standard libraries (slightly better with stdio)

-The interface is the set of macros defined in EvilUnit.h which provide the following:
+The interface is the set of macros defined in EvilUnit.h which provide the following
 ```
 MODULE(X){} // Names some unit of functionality.
 Contains the other constructs.
 DEPENDS(X)  // This module depend on functionality tested by module X